 I need access to a vehicle.
 Can the enforcement agent take my car?

-- A vehicle displaying a valid British Medical Association (BMA) badge, for example, a vehicle used by a doctor who is on call.
+- a vehicle displaying a valid British Medical Association (BMA) badge, for example, a vehicle used by a doctor who is on call.

 Vehicles must remain on the property for two hours before they can be seized and removed from the premises.
 The seized vehicle is then held for seven days before it is sold, which gives the debtor an opportunity to raise funds to pay off the debt.

 One other change is that a sole trader can no longer claim full exemption of ‘tools of the trade’.
-They can now only claim to the value of £1,350 and the enforcement agent will take control of any goods above that.
+They can now only claim the value of £1,350 and the enforcement agent will take control of any goods above that.
 This only applies to the goods belonging to and exclusively used by sole traders, such as vehicles, tools or books.